webex/ts-sdp/README.md

 # ts-sdp

-`ts-sdp` is a library which allows for parsing, manipuation, and serialization of SDP.
+`ts-sdp` is a library which allows for parsing, manipulation, and serialization of SDP.

 ### Examples
 ##### Parsing